How to Make Gluten-Free Sourdough Bread

 To make the preferment

 - In a bowl, mix together 150g active starter, water, and brown rice flour.
-Mix until smooth, and then cover and let rest for anywhere between 4 and 18 hours.
+Mix until smooth, and then cover and let rest at room temperature for anywhere between 4 and 18 hours.
 The longer it ferments, the more sour your loaf will be.
 I’ve had success all across the time spectrum!

 To make the dough